eberban/eberban/books/refgram/src/from_scratch/core_to_complete/maps.md

 # Maps

+There are many cases where lots of information must be aggregated into a single and easily accessible thing.
+Data structures defined thus far aren't ideal: pairs become verbose when deeply nested, and lists require associating values to indices that cannot be skipped.
+So we use maps.

-__Maps__ (also called __dictionaries__) are another important data structure that contains 0 to many __entries__ composed of a __key__ and a __value__, with the additional constraint that there cannot be 2 different entries with the same key.
+__Maps__ (also called __dictionaries__) are another important data structure that contain zero to many __entries__ composed of a __key__ and a __value__, with the additional constraint that there cannot be two different entries with the same key.

-Maps are usefull in many cases where many informations must be aggregated into a single thing and easily accessible (pairs are verbose to use when deeply nested, and lists requires to associate values to indexes which cannot be skipped).
-Maps are an obvious choice for context parameters, as they allow to easily implement new concepts by storing information in the map with a new dedicated key.
+Maps are also an obvious choice for context parameters as they allow easily implementing new concepts by storing information in the map with a new dedicated key.

 <spoiler>